The boosted HP filter is more general than you might think: Empirical Applications

-The results for the AR(4) regression filter are similar to those in Figure \ref{fig:GDP-q}, bottom-right panel, for real GDP and again somewhat counterintuitive.
-First, little systematic cyclical behavior is observed over the entire time span.
-Second, the index recovered in the middle of the great recession and outperformed the pre-crisis peak before NBER dating indicated termination of the recession in 2009.
-Third, large oscillating shocks are recorded by the AR index over the two quarters 2020:Q2 and Q3 in which the index first slumps and then immediately recovers and bounces back to an unprecedented high level.
-Overall the AR index appears either lacking in sensitivity for much of the period or over-sensitive and mistimed in others.

-Figure \ref{fig:Aggregate-q-1} aligns the four aggregate indices for comparison within a single graph, zooming in on the time period 1979--2011, which excludes the immense Covid-19 downturn for better visualization.
-The HP and bHP indices appear close during recession periods and in line with NBER dating, but show some differences during normal and expansionary periods.
-For example, only the bHP filter shows a clear downturn during the Russian debt default in August 1998 and bailout of the hedge fund Long-Term Capital Management, even though this period was not classified as a recession.
-Also, the HP filter produces strong uptrends over 2003--2008 whereas this upswing is not so evident in bHP until 2007.

 To check the robustness of these findings from quarterly data, parallel exercises are conducted for the 127 individual time series in the monthly FRED-MD database.
-The tuning parameter $\lambda=129600$ is used for HP and bHP, and an AR(12) regression filter is employed.
+The tuning parameter $\lambda=129600$ is used for HP and bHP, and a regression filter with $(h,p)=(24,12)$ is employed.
 Negative signs are given to series 25--31 (unemployment) and series 70--73 (money stock).
 The scale-standardized residuals are plotted in Figure \ref{fig:Aggregate-m} again in thin green lines and the colored solid lines are simple averages of these.
-The residuals of a few of the time series are so large at the inception of the Covid-19 pandemic that they reach magnitudes of $\pm20$ standard errors and are not visible in the displayed figure.
-Instead, to more clearly visualize the fluctuations of the aggregate indices over the whole period, the y-axis of each subfigure is restricted to $\pm6$ standard errors.
 Similar patterns are observed from these monthly data and the filtered indices are now evident with fine grain monthly movements.
-For example, in the recovery episode after Covid-19, the aggregate HP filtered index monotonically increases whereas the bHP index shows small fluctuations that accord with waves of new Covid variants and the effects of lockdowns on economic activity.
-The AR(12) index appears, with exceptions around the GFC and Covid-19 recessions, to be closer to a martingale difference sequence than a growth or business cycle index.
+For example, in the recovery episode after Covid-19, the aggregate HP filtered index are relatively smooth whereas the bHP index shows small fluctuations that accord with waves of new Covid variants and the effects of lockdowns on economic activity.